ErdemNezihiAksu/8-puzzle-solver-with-A-/README.md

 ![Screenshot 2024-11-27 at 02 15 46](https://github.com/user-attachments/assets/a6120aaf-3a5b-4961-8e1e-8272ac219c9e)

 ## Moves.txt
 You can view the chosen moves for each state of the puzzle.
 The picture below shows the final moves of the puzzle.
-When the `h_score` is eqaul to zero, the puzzle is solved.
+When the `h_score` is equal to zero, the puzzle is solved.

 ![Screenshot 2024-11-27 at 02 16 06](https://github.com/user-attachments/assets/7a4d2f13-800b-4c92-8ded-86598ac8af5c)